 Privacy and cookies

-It is important for you to appreciate that the central website provides extensive links to other independent sites, within our College website, the University of Cambridge websites and elsewhere.
+The central website provides extensive links to other independent sites, within our College website, the University of Cambridge websites and elsewhere.
 This policy applies only to direct access to the Jesus College website.

 In common with most websites, this site automatically logs certain information about every request made of it (see below for more details).
 This information is used for system administration, for bug tracking, and for producing usage statistics.
 The logged information may be kept indefinitely.